A teammate that never sleeps: it studies your patterns, writes the code, runs the tests, and fixes failures—ending with a PR ready for approval.

 - Mention @twill from GitHub, Linear, or Slack.

-- Works where your team already collaborates—no context switching.
+- Works where your team already collaborates, with no context switching.
+Set up once, for all your teammates.

 - SSH to the sandbox to debug or test, with your favorite IDE (Cursor, VSCode, etc).